-Vectors and the geometry of two and three space, functions of several variables, differentiability, arc length and surface area, extrema and Lagrange multipliers, multiple integration, line and surface integrals, and the
+Vectors and the geometry of two and three space, functions of several variables, differentiability, arc length and surface area, extrema and Lagrange multipliers, multiple integration, line and surface integrals, and the theorems of Green, Gauss, and Stokes.
+Students who do not receive a grade of a C- or better in Math 151 (or equivalent) may be dropped from the course.

-Pre-Requisites: ((MATH_151)) Course Frequency: Fall: All Years Spring: N/A Summer: N/A
+Pre-Requisites: ((MATH 151)) Course Frequency: Fall: All Years Spring: N/A Summer: N/A